ehsanyousefzadehasl/MMCC/README.md

 As a part of this consistency model support, the hardware provides cache coherence (coherence).

-Problem with shared memory system with several caches is that the cached calues can be potentially out-of-date or incoherent when one of the processors updates its cache values.
+Problem with shared memory system with several caches is that the cached values can be potentially out-of-date or incoherent when one of the processors updates its cache values.
 The aforementioned problem can be seen in the following figure.

 ![Cache coherence problem](img/01-cache_coherence_problem.png)